Guizzs26/login-challenge-4/README.md

 ## Learning 🧠

 > This project aimed to create a login interface inspired by a design project in Figma.
 Through this project, I enhanced my skills in creating layouts using semantic HTML, styling with CSS and employing flexbox layout effectively.
+> I also improved the use of effects such as transition hover and scale to improve the styling of buttons and links.
 > Another significant aspect of this project was implementing a responsive design suitable for tablet and mobile screens.

 ## Stack 🛠️